sprtkd/covid19_containment/README.md

-# covid19_containment
+# Parser for covid19_containment
-Parsing and visualising state reported containment zones
+Parsing from officially provided pdfs

 ## Disclaimer
 This repository is responsible for parsing officially from state.